Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

-Our results demonstrate dissipationless flow of fermions immersed in a Bose condensate, i.e. the absence of momentum-changing collisions even for strong interspecies interactions.
+Our results demonstrate a novel regime of collective motion of fermions, tracing the superfluid hydrodynamic flow of a Bose condensate.
 As the temperature is increased, incoherent collisions between the thermal bosons and fermions cause a crossover into the collision-dominated hydrodynamic regime, in direct analogy to 2D electron gases, where the electron mean-free path is tuned with the density and temperature.
 At temperatures lower than those achieved in this study, induced fermion-fermion interactions~\cite{Heiselberg2000,Bijlsma2000} are predicted to arise within the Bose-Fermi mixture, a precursor of the long-sought $p$-wave superfluidity of fermions mediated by bosons~\cite{Efremov2002,Matera2003,Kinnunen2018}.

-\textbf{Acknowledgements:} We acknowledge Eric Wolf for helpful discussions.
-This work was supported by the NSF, AFOSR, ARO, AFOSR MURI on “Exotic Phases of Matter,” the David and Lucile Packard Foundation, the Vannevar Bush Faculty Fellowship, and the Gordon and Betty Moore Foundation through grant GBMF5279.
+We acknowledge Eric Wolf for helpful discussions.
+We acknowledge support from NSF, AFOSR through a MURI on Ultracold Molecules, the Vannevar Bush Faculty Fellowship.
 Z.~Z.~Y. and A.~C. acknowledge support from the NSF GRFP.
 C.~R. acknowledges support from the Deutsche Forschungsgemeinschaft (DFG) Germany research fellowship (421987027).
 K.~S. acknowledges funding from NSF EAGER-QAC-QCH award No. 2037687.
 P.~D. and E.~D. were supported by ARO grant number W911NF-20-1-0163, the SNSF project 200021-212899.
-E.~D. acknowledges support from the Swiss National Science Foundation under Division II.
+E.~D. acknowledges support from the Swiss National Science Foundation under Division II. \paragraph{Author contributions} M.Z. and E.D. conceived of the experiments and supervised the study.
+Z.Z.Y, Y.N., A.C., and C.R. performed the experiments and the data analysis.
+Z.Z.Y, C.R., and M.Z. performed the numerical calculations for the Boltzmann equations without collisions and the mean field scaling ansatz.
+P.E.D., K.S., and E.D. performed the theoretical and numerical calculations on the high temperature Boltzmann equations.
+All the authors contributed to the manuscript and the interpretation of data. \paragraph{Competing interests: } The authors declare no competing interests.